-Accounts receivable at December 31, 2020 consisted of an amount owed from the Township of Gloucester for the Fire District's prior year fourth quarter tax levy payment.
+Accounts receivable at December 31, 2021 consisted of an amount owed from the Township of Gloucester for the Fire District's 2019 fourth quarter tax levy payment.
 All receivables are considered collectible.

 Accounts receivable as of year-end for the Fire District's individual major funds, in the aggregate, is as follows: